 These complications can make the symptoms worse.
 The location of the symptoms usually depends upon the area of the spine where spondylosis occurs.

-Spondylosis occurs because of constant abnormal pressure for a long time due to stress induced by sports, physical trauma, heavy injury, poor posture, joint subluxation, etc. Also, aging process leads the bone and cartilage of the spine to become wear and tear.
+Spondylosis occurs due to the constant abnormal pressure for a long time due to stress induced by sports, physical trauma, heavy injury, poor posture, joint subluxation, etc. Also, aging process leads the bone and cartilage of the spine to develop into wear and tear.
 This process can induce the development of some conditions, such as,

 Spondylosis can affect any person of any age, but older patients show higher risk.
 Studies show that almost 80% of people after 40 years of age develop spondylosis on X-ray studies (Middleton & Fish, 2009).
 Risk factors for spondylosis may include old age, neck injuries, heavy occupation, genetic factors, smoking, alcohol consumption, etc.